UnixJunkie/diskuv-ocaml/contributors/doc/AdvancedToolchain.rst

     cd PACKAGE_NAME.PACKAGE_VERSION
     [[ -z "$USERPROFILE" ]] || HOME=$(cygpath -au "$USERPROFILE")
-    git init
-    git config core.safecrlf false
-    git add -A
-    git commit -m "Baseline for patch"
+    git init && git config core.safecrlf false && git add -A git commit -m "Baseline for patch"
     git tag baseline-patch

-*If ``git init`` fails because Git is already there, do ``git tag baseline-patch`` and then proceed to the THIRD step*
+*If ``git init`` fails because Git is already there, skip to ``git tag baseline-patch`` and then proceed to the THIRD step*

 THIRD, verify you can recreate the error: